Skip to main content

 carpente@musc.edu

-Dr. Carpenter is the Flora McLeod Edwards Distinguished Chair in Cancer Research and a tenured professor.
-He is Associate Director for Behavioral and Population Science at MUSC Hollings Cancer Center, a National Cancer Institute-designated cancer center, and also serves as co-director of the Tobacco Research Program.
-His primary body of research falls into three thematic areas.
+Dr. Carpenter’s primary body of research falls into several thematic areas.
 The first focuses on randomized trials of medication sampling, a pragmatic and scalable behavioral exercise that allows smokers to get further engaged in the cessation process.
-His teams have conducted a number of trials, often large scale and nationwide, to evaluate medication sampling among smokers across the motivational spectrum.
+His team has conducted a number of trials, often large scale and nationwide, to evaluate medication sampling among smokers across the motivational spectrum.

 A second theme of his work is to apply the same naturalistic product sampling approach, within a randomized design (minimizing self-selection bias), to evaluate the effects of alternative products, namely e-cigarettes.
 This design allows examination of naturalistic yet causal effects of e-cigarettes on uptake, outcomes, and biomarkers.
-A third theme is more methodological, and derives from the first two.

 Throughout these large scale, remote clinical trials, his team continues to push the envelope for what can be done remotely, and how it can be done.
 New mHealth tools allow researchers to reach large and varied study samples (external validity) while maintaining the methodological rigor (internal validity) that all trials must balance.
 These tools became much more popular during COVID, but have only opened the doors of possibility to what lies ahead for clinical research.

-Across these themes, Dr. Carpenter led a wide range of large scale randomized clinical trials (RCTs) on: 1) smoking reduction (N=616), 2) several trials of nicotine replacement therapy (NRT) sampling (Ns=849, 157, 1245) and 3) alternative tobacco products (N=1236).
+Across these themes, Dr. Carpenter led a wide range of large scale randomized clinical trials (RCTs) on: 1) smoking reduction (N=616), 2) several trials of nicotine replacement therapy (NRT) sampling (Ns=849, 157, 1245) and varenicline sampling (N=651), and 3) alternative tobacco products (N=1236).
 He recently led what we believe is the largest (N=638) naturalistic clinical trial of e-cigarettes in the U.S. These pragmatic trials test the real-world impact of providing sampling (NRT or e-cigarettes) to smokers.

 Tracy Smith, Ph.D.